ArtistYear AmeriCorps Resident Teaching Artists serve as full-time teaching artists in schools that receive Title I funding across America.

 Meet Jeanette who served as a Senior RTA in Aspen Valley, Colorado!

 ArtistYear AmeriCorps Resident Teaching Artists are dedicated to the highest levels of artistic excellence, possess a deep commitment to service, and believe in the potential of every child.

 RTAs represent all artistic disciplines.
 They are actors, animators, art historians, cellists, composers, comics, creative writers, dancers, filmmakers, graphic designers, guitarists, illustrators, jazz musicians, photographers, playwrights, poets, recording engineers, screenwriters, sculptors, singers, storytellers, violinists, and visual artists.

 An AmeriCorps RTA’s role and responsibilities during their service year will include:

 - Complete 1700 hours of service over the course of the year (averaging 40 or more hours per week).

 - A full-time (40 hours) service week in a Title I funded school, inclusive of:

 - Communication, meeting, planning, and preparation hours

 - Student performance or exhibition hours

-- Designing and teaching standards-based aligned arts education to disadvantaged youth, that inspires active youth citizens and supports school culture and goals, as well as ArtistYear’s standards.
+- Designing and teaching standards-based aligned arts education that supports school culture and goals, as well as ArtistYear’s standards.

-- Regular communication, meetings, and collaboration with parents, school staff members, and ArtistYear leadership.
+- Regular communication, meetings and collaboration with school staff members and the ArtistYear leadership.

-- Completing required documentation and records for school site and ArtistYear, such as daily virtual standup participation, blogging responsibilities, timekeeping, assessment protocols, and lesson plans.
+- Complete required documentation and records for school site and ArtistYear, including:

-- Receiving and implementing regular and supportive performance feedback from ArtistYear leadership and/or a school site supervisor.
+- Receive and implement regular and supportive feedback from ArtistYear leadership and/or school site supervisor on performance.